nahuelc00/crudteams-react/README.md

 # Clubs App

 Project that displays clubs with the ability to delete, update and create new clubs.
-Made with React and Node, using Sqlite for database management.
+Made with React and Node, using Sqlite as database.

 Frontend tested with testing-library and backend with jest.